Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 20

-**Goal:** There is a setuid binary in the homedirectory that does the following: it makes a connection to localhost on the port you specify as a commandline argument.
-It then reads a line of text from the connection and compares it to the password in the previous level (bandit20).
-If the password is correct, it will transmit the password for the next level (bandit21).
+**Goal:** There is a `setuid binary` in the homedirectory that does the following: it makes a connection to `localhost` on the port you specify as a commandline argument.
+It then reads a line of text from the connection and compares it to the password in the previous level (`bandit20`).
+If the password is correct, it will transmit the password for the next level (`bandit21`).

-Took some to understand what it does but yes did it without any help.
-So what we need to do is start a server and server the password of currentlevel.
-To server the password we will start the `nc` in listen mode and server the password.
+It took some time to fully understand the objective, but I was able to solve it without any external help.
+The task was to start a server that serves the current level's password.
+To achieve this, I used `nc` (netcat) in listening mode to serve the password, then connected to it using the provided binary:

 ```bash
 echo "0qXahG8ZjOVMN9Ghs7iOWsCfZyXOUbYO" | nc -l 2323 &  # Run in backgound